 On this adventure, search La Selva Biological Station for Neotropical specialties.
 Traverse the Continental Divide, from lowland rainforest to cloud forest.
 Glide down a river looking for secretive birds such as Sunbittern and Green Ibis, several species of kingfisher, Green Iguana, and Mantled Howler Monkey.
 Relax at a mountain lodge and witness Northern Emerald-Toucanet and Collared Redstart in the wild Savegre Valley, a special place where Resplendent Quetzal nest and American Dipper feed in the rushing stream.

-- Marvel at the stunning Resplendent Quetzal in a cloud forest at a private reserve
+- Discover the stunning Resplendent Quetzal in a cloud forest at a private reserve

 - Enjoy amazing views of Flame-throated Warbler, Flame-colored Tanager, and Long-tailed Silky-Flycatcher in the Rio Savegre Valley

-- Get rare close-up hummingbird viewing from the verandah at Rancho Naturalista, perhaps even the one of a kind Snowcap
+- Marvel at close-up hummingbird viewing from the verandah at Rancho Naturalista, perhaps even the one of a kind Snowcap

 - Explore and bird the fascinating archaeological site of Guayabo